 Jamey J. Lister has been an assistant professor at WSU School of Social Work since 2015.
-Dr. Lister's interdisciplinary research focuses on improving access to high-quality psychosocial treatments for people with opioid use disorder and other addictive behaviors.
-His projects examine psychosocial and clinical factors that influence treatment outcomes across socio-economically disadvantaged rural and urban communities.
-Collectively, he aims to create translatable knowledge that leads to development and implementation of innovative psychosocial treatments that address disparities in addiction treatment access.
+Dr. Lister's interdisciplinary research focuses on improving access to high-quality treatments for people with opioid use disorder [OUD].
+His projects examine psychosocial and clinical factors that influence OUD treatment across socio-economically disadvantaged rural and urban communities.
+Collectively, he aims to create translatable knowledge that aids in the development and implementation of innovative approaches to address OUD treatment access disparities.

-Dr. Lister's investigator-initiated studies have been supported by the U.S. Fulbright Program, WSU Office of the Provost, WSU School of Social Work, and WSU RoBUST initiative.
-He is part of the evaluation team on the State of Michigan Targeted Response to the Opioid Crisis Grant funded by SAMHSA.
-Jamey is adjunct faculty at WSU School of Medicine in the Substance Abuse Research Division, where he completed a postdoctoral fellowship.
-He earned his PhD from Rutgers University and collected his dissertation data at Carleton University in Ottawa, Canada.
+The U.S. Fulbright Program and Wayne State University initiatives have supported Dr. Lister's investigator-initiated studies.
+He is also part of the evaluation team on the State of Michigan Targeted Response to the Opioid Crisis Grant funded by SAMHSA.
+Jamey is adjunct faculty at WSU School of Medicine, where he completed a postdoctoral fellowship.
+He earned his PhD from Rutgers University and collected his dissertation data at Carleton University in Canada.
 Dr. Lister's dissertation was the recipient of the National Council on Problem Gambling's annual award.
-His research has been published in peer-reviewed journals in the fields of substance use and addictive behaviors, social work, and psychiatry.
+Peer-reviewed journals in the fields of addiction, social work, and psychiatry have published his research.

 Degrees and Certifications